MicrosoftDocs/visualstudio-docs/docs/modeling/customize-code-maps-by-editing-the-dgml-files.md

 ---
 title: Customize code maps by editing the DGML files
-description: Learn that when you customize a code map, you must edit its Directed Graph Markup Language (.dgml) file. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: how-to
+description: Learn how to customize a code map by editing its Directed Graph Markup Language (.dgml) file. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: how-to